Mila affair: Religious

 In January 2020, Abdallah Zekri, an executive officer of the French Council of the Muslim Faith (CFCM), on Sud Radio, said he was against the threats against her, but also said "you reap what you sow" and that she had to "bear the consequences of what she said".
 The president of the CFCM, Mohammed Moussaoui, speaking in the name of the CFCM in an official statement, said that the organisation denounced any form of threat and said that the words "she asked for it" by Zekri were "inappropriate".

 On 8 July 2021, Mila made a 2-hour private tour of the Grand Mosque of Paris at the invitation of its dean, Chems-Eddine Hafiz, who is a friend and colleague of her lawyer, Malka.
 The tour included prayer rooms normally forbidden to visitors.
 Hafiz offered her a rose colored copy of the Quran.
 Mila said it was a "friendly visit" and a "very important token of peace".

 Criminal trials

 In October 2020, a 23-year-old person was sentenced to three years in prison for sending death threats online.

 In July 2021, eleven out of thirteen accused were found guilty of online harassment in a trial in Paris.
 They received suspended prison sentences between four and six months plus each paying 1500 euros in damages to the victim along with each paying 1000 euros towards her legal fees.
 Mila thanked her parents, her lawyer, the police who protected her and the few feminists and antiracist NGOs who supported her.
+Two of the defendants made an appeal, and received more severe sentences.
+The first one, who threatened her to "do her a Samuel Paty" if she tells him where she lives, received a suspended prison sentence of two years.
+The second one received a suspended sentence of one year.
+Her lawyer, Malka, stated: "What I felt at the hearing was that these two defendants had not understood the seriousness of what they were accused of and had no regrets.
+Obviously, the court felt the same way, since it quadrupled and tripled their sentences".